Local government elections

 Your elected representatives, or councillors, represent you at a local level.
 Local government elections give people the opportunity to elect councillors.

-Local government elections take place over a four year cycle.
-Each councillor is elected for four years, this means that a third of councillors are elected every year with no elections in the fourth year.
+Local government elections take place over a four-year cycle, each councillor is elected for four years.
+One councillor in every ward is elected each year with no elections in the fourth year.

-The next local government elections will take place on Thursday, 7 May 2026.
+The next elections will take place on Thursday 7 May 2026.

 To vote in a local government election a person must be registered to vote and also be: